Check your right to cancel

 Fees for cancelling a contract

-If you cancel before the minimum contract term is up, you'll have to pay an early termination fee.
+If you cancel before the minimum contract term is up, you'll have to pay an early termination fee or buyout your contract.

 In most cases these fees are very high.
 For instance, if you signed up to an 18-month contract and want to cancel in the second month, you might have to pay 16 months' worth of fees.